pimlott/rlwrap-jdb/README.md

 allows you to run other wrapper scripts, such as an app startup script or a `mvn exec:exec` invocation.

+Within jdb, you can use use all normal commands with history and command-line editing.
+In addition, `rlwrap-jdb` adds these aliases:

+    h               help (displays in a pager)
+    b <breakpoint>  stop in or stop at, depending on <breakpoint> syntax b               clear (list breakpoints)
+    B               clear (list or delete breakpoints)
+    r               run
+    n               next
+    s               step
+    r               step up
+    c               cont
+    p               print
+    d               dump
+    bt              where
+    l               list
+    q               quit

+Generally, the aliases are inspired by `gdb`, with some influence from Perl's debugger.

+Finally, if you just hit return, the last command is repeated.

 Building
 ========